• Skip to primary navigation

 TO FREEZE: Now is a good time to freeze the dough if you're planning ahead for a future event or wont be using the dough within a two days.
 Double wrap the dough in plastic wrap and place it on a flat surface in the freezer for up to one month.
 When ready to use, thaw overnight in the refrigerator.
 Before rolling out the dough, leave it at room temperature for at least an hour - this will make it easier to roll.

 • FOR PIE: Spray a 9 1/2" pie plate with pan spray, set aside.
 Flour your work surface and rolling pin generously and beat the dough with your pin about 5-6 times, keeping it in the shape of circle as much as possible, turning it as needed.
 Roll out the dough to 1/8" (3mm) making sure to reflour the work surface under the dough as you work or it will stick.
 (You may find at this point you'd rather just ball it up and start again.
 If so, give the dough some time to rest.
 Ball it up, knead it, beat it, let it rest for 10-20 minutes, then roll it out again - believe me, I've done it!)
 Roll the dough over the rolling pin, then center it in your pie plate, unrolling the dough.
 If you find a crack, simply dab your finger in cold water and press the crack together.
 Press the dough gently into the pan.
 Trim the edges to about 1" and tuck pressing the dough as you tuck onto the edge of the pie plate.
 Crimp edges and throughly dock the dough using the tines of a fork.
-Line the pastry with parchment then fill it with pie weights, beans or pennies and place it in the refrigerator for 20 minutes or over night (cover if leaving overnight).
-Fill as directed by the pie recipe or continue for a blind (or par) baked crust.
+Line the pastry with parchment then fill it with pie weights, beans or pennies and place it in the refrigerator for 30 minutes or over night (wrapping if leaving overnight).
+Fill as directed by the pie recipe or continue for a or par or blind baked crust.

-• If the pie will not be baked again as with some custard pies, then remove the pie weights and parchment after baking for 25 minutes, and return the pie to the oven to finish baking for another 10 minutes or until the bottom crust is golden.
+• Blind Bake (fully baked): Use a blind baked crust If the pie will not be baked again as with some custard pies like banana cream or coconut cream.
+While the dough is resting, preheat oven to 350F (180C).
+Bake the pastry for 25 minutes for a par baked crust, then remove the pie weights and parchment and return the crust to the oven to finish baking for another 10-15 minutes or until the bottom crust is golden and baked through.
 You can also brush the edges with nutmilk and sprinkle with sugar after removing the pie weights for an extra tasty and dark crust.

 Notes